Debt can be beneficial for a company’s growth, but it can also lead to its downfall if the company becomes unable to repay the debt.

 Conclusion

-After adjusting for cash, GM’s net debt came in at only $35B, also a much smaller figure compared to the total debt.
+After adjusting for cash, GM’s net debt came in at only $47B, also a much smaller figure compared to the total debt.
+Therefore, GM’s debt leverage is considerably small when considering only the unsecured debt.

 Apart from that, GM’s business prospect also has become much better during the post-pandemic periods, as seen in the rising revenue.
+In addition, GM’s latest liquidity is far higher than the debt amount due on an annual basis.

 As of October 16, 2023, GM’s corporate debt has obtained an investment-grade credit rating from four major credit agencies, and its senior unsecured debt has received the same from three major credit agencies.

-In my opinion and based on the discussions, there should not be any concern for GM’s $120 billion debt as of 3Q 2023.
+Is General Motors $120 billion debt a cause for concern?
+In my opinion and based on the discussions, there should not be any concern nor any issue with GM’s $122 billion debt as of the end of 2023.

 References and Credits